Foreign policy of the Obama administration: East Asia

-Secretary of State Hillary Clinton left on her first foreign policy tour (to Asia) on February 15, 2009, with stops in Japan, China, South Korea, Philippines, and Indonesia.
+Secretary of State Clinton left on her first foreign policy tour (to Asia) on February 15, 2009, with stops in Japan, China, South Korea, Philippines, and Indonesia.
 The Secretary had travelled to the region extensively, including at least three trips to various countries in the region in 2009, 2010 and 2011.
 In July 2012, Secretary Clinton traveled Mongolia, Vietnam, Laos and Cambodia.
 The visit to Laos was the first by a Secretary of State in 57 years.

-On April 1, 2009, Obama and Hu Jintao announced the establishment of the high-level U.S.-China Strategic and Economic Dialogue co-chaired by Hillary Clinton and Timothy Geithner on the U.S. side and Dai Bingguo and Wang Qishan on the Chinese side and on May 16, 2009, Obama personally announced the nomination of Jon Huntsman, Jr., the Republican Governor of Utah to fill the position of Ambassador to China.
+On April 1, 2009, Obama and Hu Jintao announced the establishment of the high-level U.S.-China Strategic and Economic Dialogue, which superseded the Strategic Economic Dialogue.
+It was co-chaired by Hillary Clinton and Timothy Geithner on the U.S. side and Dai Bingguo and Wang Qishan on the Chinese side and on May 16, 2009, Obama personally announced the nomination of Jon Huntsman, Jr., the Republican Governor of Utah to fill the position of Ambassador to China.
 Huntsman was the only ambassador in the Administration to be personally announced by the President.
 Later that year, President Obama and Secretary Clinton made a high-profile trip to China on November 15–18, 2009 marking Obama's first visit to China.
 It was Obama's first presidential Asia trip since he was inducted.
 He also went to Japan, Singapore for the APEC summit and South Korea for the first U.S.-ASEAN summit.
 The United States Pacific Command had also been at the forefront of efforts to strengthen military relationships in the region.
 The United States and China often clashed over China's claims in the South China Sea, parts of which are also claimed by Vietnam, the Philippines and Malaysia.

 In 2012, Obama became the first sitting American president to visit Cambodia and Myanmar.

 In 2014, President Obama stated that the United States recognized Tibet as part of China but also encouraged the Chinese authorities to take steps to preserve the unique cultural, religious and linguistic identity of the Tibetan people.

 In 2016, Obama became the first sitting American president to visit Laos, which the United States had bombed during the Vietnam War.
 Obama also increased funding to clean up unexploded ordnance in Laos.

+During the Obama administration, the US signed more bilateral agreements with China than it had during any other US administration, with a focus on bilateral efforts to address climate change.